djelloulB/xmlFileTools/README.md

 # xmlFileTools
-A Js application for extract dation in xml file
+A Js application for extract data in xml file
 Js application to read, extract data and write file.
 You need to install nodejs